HAProxy Enterprise Documentation 1.8r2

 This installs the following components:

-Folder that contains the Lua module that exposes HAProxy Enterprise statistics.
+Folder that contains the Lua module that generates HAProxy Enterprise statistics.
 It contains:

-If you don't use the dashboard at https://dashboard.haproxy.com, copy the folder /opt/hapee-1.8/dashboard/dashboard to your Web server to host it yourself.
-Consult your Web server's instructions for hosting static files.
+Copy the folder /opt/hapee-1.8/dashboard/dashboard to your web server to host it on an IP address and port of your choosing.
+Consult your web server's instructions for hosting static files.

-To give you an example of hosting the dashboard yourself, you can use the following Python commands to start a rudimentary web server, as follows:
+To give you an example of hosting the dashboard yourself, you can use the following Python commands to start a rudimentary web server directly from the dashboard directory:

 $ cd /opt/hapee-1.8/dashboard/dashboard